bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 To install the penetrators you will need the following items and tools:

-- The bag with 1 black penetrator nuts, 8 red penetrator nuts, and 9 O-rings
+- The bag with 1 black penetrator nut, 8 red penetrator nuts, and 9 O-rings
 - Silicone grease
 - 14 hole end cap with blanks, Bar30, vent, and power wire installed
 - 3 T200 with counter-clockwise thrusters